 Bozeman's northeast side has quickly been developing into an eclectic, thriving, and busy area.
 If you're a native or long-time Bozeman local, you'll remember the northeast side of Bozeman as being a "rough" part of town.
 But over the past decade, more businesses have found their way to the northeast side and it has become a hub for artists, coffee shops, tech companies, breweries, and restaurants.
 In recent years, we've seen significant developments in areas like the Cannery District, the Mill District and the Brewery District that have brought life to what used to be Bozeman's industrial area.
 Three-story residential buildings are filling up old abandoned lots and plans are on the table for a 2-acre parcel to be developed into an entire live/work community.
 Keep reading for details.
 Photo credit: www.bozemanrudat.com.

 The Cottonwood and Ida project on Bozeman's Northeast side will be the largest development to date in this area of Bozeman.
 Thinktank, the developers behind the project are the same developers who revitalized the Rialto Theatre and built the Lark Hotel.
-The Cottonwood and Ida project has been approved by the city to include 24 single-family townhomes and 68 apartments.
-The developers state that the goal for this project is to "provide housing at reasonable prices while maintaining the integrity of the existing community."
-The community will be walkable and bikable and will have 20,000 sq. ft of public plazas and landscaped areas.
-The project will also include a variety of commercial spaces with space for offices, retail and artist studios.
+The Cottonwood and Ida project has been approved by the city to include 73 residential units and more than 24,000 sq.ft of commercial space.
+The community will be walkable and bikeable and will have more than 38,000 sq. ft of public plazas and landscaped areas.
+The project will also include a variety of commercial spaces with space for offices, retail, and artist studios.
 There will be public plaza spaces and a pavilion designed for CSA drop-offs, private events, and public meetings.
 Photo credit: www.bozemanrudat.com.